-- 9. No further responses were received during the course of the consultation. - 10.
+- 10. One further response was received via the online survey during the course of the formal consultation, with the 'Oxfordshire Cycling Network' submitting their support. - 11.
 The responses are shown in full at Annex 2, and copies of the original responses are available for inspection by County Councillors.